Final Victim of Condo Collapse Identified by Family, Bringing Death Toll to 98

-The remains of the final victim at the site of the condo collapse in Surfside has been found and identified, according to family members.
+The remains of the final victim at the site of the condo collapse in Surfside, Florida, have been found and identified, according to family members.

-Those family members told NBC 6 that the remains of Estelle Hedaya were found, bringing the total number of victims identified to 98.
-Miami-Dade Police have not confirmed that information at this time.
+The family members told NBC 6 that the remains of Estelle Hedaya were found, bringing the total number of victims identified to 98.
+Miami-Dade Mayor Daniella Levine Cava later confirmed in a news conference Monday that the final victim was recovered, and Miami-Dade police later confirmed her identity.

 Our redesigned local news and weather app is live!
 Download it for iOS or Android — and sign up for alerts.